 Daniel Orsen – viola

-Daniel is a native of Pittsburgh, PA.
+Daniel Orsen grew up in Pittsburgh, PA.
 He was taught and mentored by members of the Pittsburgh Symphony Orchestra, Credo, and the Perlman Music Program before his studies at the Oberlin Conservatory with Peter Slowik and the New England Conservatory with Kim Kashkashian.
 He plays on a 2013 Philip Injeian viola and a 2014 Benoit Rolland bow, both specially made for him.

 For more information about Daniel, please visit his website.